pbulato1/Ping4Pong/README.md

                                      Uploaded on December 22 2019, re-uploaded on July 10, 2020.

 This game was built with the help of the book: [The Beginner's Guide to Android Game Development, by James S. Cho](https://www.amazon.com/Beginners-Guide-Android-Game-Development/dp/1908689269).
-The game that the book teaches you how to build looks as follows:
+The game that the book explains how to build looks as follows:

 **Book Version:**

-A simple home screen shows up once you start the application, and by clicking anywhere on that screen, the game starts.
+A simple home screen shows up once the application is opened, and by clicking anywhere on that screen, the game starts.
-The game is a simple, old-fashioned 2d ping pong simulation, but you are controlling both of the paddles, with the controls being inverted.
+The game is a simple, old-fashioned 2d ping pong simulation, but the user controls both of the paddles, with the controls being inverted.
 Namely, when controlling the paddle on the left to go upwards, the paddle on the right goes downwards at the same time.
 There is also a simple point counter at the top of the screen.
 Overall, even though I have learnt a lot from the book, I found this particular game to be lacking depth.
 That is why I have decided to add my own features/create my own version of the game.